This page provides an overview of the vaccine administration process.

 - All providers and vaccinators are required to complete an Authorised User Agreement (AUA) form, and send this to the NIR, before they access and message information to and from the NIR

 - Infant registration at the practice and enrolment with a PHO: on notification of the birth of a baby the NIR sends a “Nomination Message” to the practice advising the practice to register the baby on their Practice Management System (PMS).
 The practice then sends a welcome letter, enrolment form and the first immunisation appointment for the baby to the parent

 - Update the NIR after immunisations are given.
 If your practice has vaccine doses recorded for a child that are not included in the earlier Status Query results you need to advise the NIR team

 References and resources

 Ministry of Health publications

 Provides clinical guidelines for health professionals on the safest and most effective use of vaccines in their practice.

-The National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017, describes the standards and outlines the requirements for providers to achieve these standards.
-These standards supersede the National Guidelines for Vaccine Storage and Distribution 2012 and the cold chain information in the Immunisation Handbook 2014.
+Updated in September 2019, the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 (2nd Edition), describes the standards and outlines the requirements for providers to achieve these standards.
+The 2nd edition of these standards supersede the original National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017.